yoonniverse/DDPG-Reacher/README.md

 ## Instructions

-* python train.py: trains agent and saves it to 'qnetwork.ckpt'
+* `python train.py`: trains agent and saves it to 'qnetwork.ckpt'
-* python test.py: tests agent for n_episodes times, each with different environment seed.
+* `python test.py`: tests agent for n_episodes times, each with different environment seed.

 *make sure your downloaded & unzipped unity environment matches --env_path argument in both commands*